stackotter/learn-hacking-resources/CONTRIBUTING.md

 All resources must have a `README.md` but all of the subfolders are optional.
 Resources with challenges/solutions should use the respective folders though (unless files are massive) because this avoids resources breaking when site owners move/remove pages.

+If a resource is just a link to a website such as a Youtube video series or something similar you are not required to create a folder for it.
+It is ok to just supply links for the resource in the category's `README.md` section for that resource.

 ## README structures

 Please use the templates listed below when creating the READMEs